-In 2017, the population of Concord, NH, was estimated at 43,019.
+In 2019, the population of Concord, NH, was estimated at 43,840.
+It is the 3rd largest city on New Hampshire, after Manchester and Nashua.
 The median household income was estimated at $61,904, and the poverty rate was at 11.3% that same year.
 Although the Concord, NH quality of life statistics are favorable, the New England city has found itself right in the middle of the drug overdose epidemic that has overtaken the United States for several years.

 Those suffering from an addiction to drugs of any kind or are currently abusing alcohol should know that Concord and New Hampshire have taken a proactive stance to help those who are searching for treatment.

 The city of Concord in New Hampshire has been struggling with the drug overdose epidemic along with other cities and states in the New England area of the United States.
-In 2017, there was 34.0 opioid-drug overdose deaths per 100,000 persons in New Hampshire.
-This was well-above the national average of 14.6 deaths per 100,000 persons.
-There was also an increase in the use synthetic opioids other than methadone in those deaths.
+In 2019, there were 415 opioid overdose deaths in the state of New Hampshire, which was a decline from the year prior.
+There was, however, an increase in the use synthetic opioids other than methadone in those deaths.
 The main culprit was fentanyl.
-From 2014 to 2017, there was a decrease in overdose deaths that involved prescription opioids and heroin, which is some good news.
 People dying due to opioid prescriptions may have fallen because providers are writing less prescriptions.
-In 2017, opioid prescriptions per 100 persons was below the national average.

 New Hampshire’s Office of Chief Medical Examiner also released data for the number of deaths in the state through December 2019.
 Among six cities, Concord was not the highest, but it did come in fourth behind Manchester, Nashua and Rochester.

 New Hampshire and Concord officials have continued to study the overdose situation.
 In July 2019, it was reported that the cause of more overdose deaths was actually due to the mixing of drugs.
 Often, it was fentanyl mixed with something else.